kang889/lim-kang-ping-portfolio/README.md

 # lim kang ping portfolio
-My name is Lim Kang Ping and I am a new tech enthusiast who recently discovered his interest and passion in creating coding projects.
+My name is Lim Kang Ping and I am a tech enthusiast who is interested and passionate in creating coding projects.

 Here are the projects that I have built in the process of learning Python: